 Clearly, this is right up Penelope’s alley.
 She was so excited when I surprised her with @PreppiPosh and @SlayItDJ.
 She loved that she got to play fashion consultant, esthetician, and hair stylist.
 Best of all she was happy that she got to save the day for her dolls -- because Penelope has been there done that with a face full of runny makeup, and she knows just what to do.
 (And I was excited to take part in the process, too!)

 First, Penelope removed her dolls’ robes to see if she got rare or ultra rare ensembles.
 Next, she removed the “items” out of her dolls’ hair.
 (Yeah, things went truly awry for @PreppiPosh and @SlayItDJ -- and, somehow, they got their accessories mangled in their manes!)
 Then, she applied the rejuvenating magic face masks; as her dolls relaxed and enjoyed the pampering session, Penelope brushed their stiff hair out until it was smooth and gunk-free!
 (BTW, this reminded me of the time Penelope put a whole glob of slime in her hair -- another story for another day.)
 We removed the masks at this point to reveal their fresh-faced and beautiful new looks.
-Finally, we accessorized our dolls -- they come with all kinds of fun goodies -- and put the finishing touches on their hairdos.
+(I should mention the "before" masks snap right back on, so your dolls can go to the spa time and time again!)
+Finally, we accessorized them -- they come with all kinds of fun goodies -- and put the finishing touches on their hairdos.

 It really was so satisfying giving our #FailFix dolls a head-to-toe transformation.
 And while it all might sound a little silly or superficial, it really sparked a deeper conversation.
 Penelope and I giggled about removing a boot from her doll’s hair, but we also talked about how it’s okay to make mistakes, how beauty is subjective and perfection is unrealistic, and how girls need to help each other out.